VISA REQUIREMENTS BY COUNTRY

 Guests will be able to secure visa onboard the vessel for a one-time fee of less than $50/pp which will be charged to their onboard account.

-In transit cruise guests do not require a visa for Turkey.
+Intransit cruise guests do not require a visa for Turkey.
 Guests flying into Turkey to embark a vessel may obtain a visa upon arrival at the airport.
-Guests disembarking in Turkey will be able to secure a visa onboard the vessel at a fee of less than $50 per guest.
+UK guests disembarking in Turkey will be able to secure a visa onboard the vessel at a fee of less than $50 per guest.
 The above arrangements for visa on arrival at a Turkish airport or onboard our ships will cease to be available from 10th April 2014.
 (Please see below)

 In transit cruise guests do not require a visa for Ukraine.
 Nationalities, including UK and ROI, don't require a visa to enter Ukraine for a stay less than 3 months.